AnneHartebrodt/ms-omics/README.md

 In addition to the R code provided in this manuscript, [SCANet](https://pypi.org/project/scanet/) has been to identify regulatory modules in the data.

+The analysis has been performed using ```R version 4.2.1 (2022-06-23)``` using a variety of packages which we provide as an explicit environment file in this repository.